 Following acquisition of the Rupert Lapland Project in 2016, Rupert undertook a comprehensive review of regional historical data resulting in a new geological model, which formed the basis of the work program that led to the discovery of the multi-million ounce Ikkari discovery, the first gold occurrence of scale to be delineated under cover.

 In mid-2018 the company completed a re-appraisal of the regional geological setting of the Pahtavaara project and highlighted the prospectivity for hosting further orogenic gold deposits beyond the Pahtavaara mine.
-A detailed ground gravity survey over 200km2 of the licence, a new magnetic survey, detailed mapping, logging of historic drilling and over 15,000m of reconnaissance drilling resulted in the discovery of six new gold occurrences in Area 1, 25km southwest of the Pahtavaara mill.
-Rupert Resources plans a further 30,000m in 2021 and circa 85,000m drilling in 2022.
+A detailed ground gravity survey over 200km2 of the licence, a new magnetic survey, detailed mapping, logging of historic drilling and over 15,000m of reconnaissance drilling resulted in the discovery of eight new gold occurrences.

 Systematic exploration approach